 4. First concert.
 Depending on the performer, the first concert experience may not be for the faint of heart.
 If you’d like to bring the kids, pre-teens and/or teens to these events, make sure it’s when they (and you) can tolerate the high, sustained levels of excitement from the crowd.

 Currently, The Fresh Beat Band, One Direction and Becky G are on tour—if you’ve haven’t heard of them, ask your kids if they’d be interested in seeing these artists in concert.
-Or check your local venues for classical music or symphony performances.
+Or check your local venues for classical concerts near you or symphony performances.
 Some theaters and venues have sing-a-alongs or other interactive events to get children excited about the classics.
+For really brave parents, many music festivals offer daytime activities for families and kids.

 5. The local/regional fair.
 After a full day watching the pig races, eating deep fried everything, buying homemade crafts, and riding all of the rides, there’s a deep sense of contentment that cannot be beat.
 It’s almost like you’ve absorbed the best part of summer and can happily go back to school without complaint.
 Ok, so there might be a few complaints come back-to-school time, but at least the kids will have another fun summer vacay story to share with classmates.